 Sugarloaf Peak is a 5.8 mile heavily trafficked out and back trail located near Sandy, Utah that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Short hike past Cecret lake to the easiest 11er in the Wasatch Front.
 This trail winds up through Albion Basin (famous for it's wildflowers) until it reaches Cecret Lake.
 From there, follow the obvious trail to the right of the lake and up the ridge to a small saddle where it joins a service road.
 This road winds up the basin until it reaches the top of the Sugarloaf Lift for Alta Ski Area, from there, it is a quick (and briefly steep) scramble up to the Sugarloaf Summit.
 Enjoy the view!